The lowest point in this Vikings season-to-date probably came in Week 4 at U.S. Bank Stadium against Detroit.

 But the Vikings led 7-3 at halftime thanks to another big game from rookie running back Dalvin Cook.
 Shortly after halftime, though, things went from bad to terrible.
 Cook moved awkwardly on a carry, fumbling after a 10-yard gain.
 The fumble led to a go-ahead touchdown in a 14-7 Detroit victory.
 The aftermath was even worse, as Cook tore his ACL on the play and was lost for the season.

 The Vikings were 2-2 at that point with their season very much hanging in the balance.
-They were already down a quarterback.
+They already were down a quarterback.
 Now they were missing another dynamic offensive threat.
 Even with a stout defense, could they survive?

 What has happened since, of course, has been pretty amazing.
 Bradford came back the next week at Chicago, but he looked terrible and was reinjured by halftime.
 Keenum rescued the Vikings with a win in that game, and Minnesota hasn't lost since.